 Leap Year, what’s the point?

 First, do you know what a Leap Year is?
 In short, it’s a year that has 366 days instead of 365.
-The extra day for the year, for some reason, gets tacked onto the end of February.
+February receives the extra day.
 On leap years, instead of 28 days, February has 29.
 Simple enough.

 Now that you know what a leap year is, why the heck do we need this to happen?
 Apparently, a year is based on the Earth’s rotation.
 I hope everyone out there knew this information, but if not, you do now.
 Spread the knowledge to others.
 What everyone might NOT know?
 We all thing the Earth takes 365 days to rotate, which is why we have 365 days to our years.
 Okay, well, it isn’t true.
 It takes 365.242 days for the Earth to rotate, and by rotate I mean to rotate around the sun.
 Just wanted to make that clear to everyone who might not know.

 Are you over the shock of this shattering news?
 It’s like mic drop time, right?
-Now that you’re mind is thoroughly blown, here’s why we have leap years: to make sure the Earth’s at the same point of its orbit at the same exact time of the calendar each year, we have to do a little readjustment every 4 years.
+Did I blow your mind?
+Here’s why we have leap years: to make sure the Earth’s at the same point of its orbit at the same exact time of the calendar each year, we have to do a little readjustment every 4 years.
 Yup.
 It’s all because we base our year, and seasons, on the Gregorian calendar.

-I remember being taught this years ago, in school.
+Years ago I learned this in school.
 However, I had forgotten that every 400 years, a leap year is skipped three times.